 - Angostura bitters, to taste

-(Created by Marshall Minaya, Beverage Director, Valerie, New York City, New York)
+(Created by Marshall Minaya, Beverage Director, Valerie, New York City)

-- 1.5 oz vodka (Minaya prefers Moskovskaya Vodka)
+- 1.5 ounces vodka (Minaya prefers Moskovskaya Vodka)

-- .25 oz maple liqueur (Minaya prefers Maplejack Liqueur from Finger Lakes Distilling)
+- .25 ounces maple liqueur (Minaya prefers Maplejack Liqueur from Finger Lakes Distilling)

 - 2 dashes of salt

 - Add all ingredients except soda to a cocktail-mixing tin.